Services

 Hearing Impaired

-The Plant/CML Sentinel Patriot phone system provides direct 9-1-1 access for the hearing impaired community by automatically recognizing TTY calls.
+The Vesta phone system provides direct 9-1-1 access for the hearing impaired community by automatically recognizing TTY calls.
 It is not necessary to use a relay service.
 Our telecommunicators have been trained to process TTY calls by a representative from the North Carolina Division of Services for the Deaf and Hard of Hearing.
 Refresher training is also provided, and the Communications Division is tested periodically by the North Carolina Division of Services for the Deaf and Hard of Hearing to ensure that we are ready to serve you.
 Please remember not to hang up until a telecommunicator asks you to do so.

 Non-English Speaking Citizens